Bellingcat: Skripal poisoning

 Following RT's interview with the suspects of the 4 March 2018 Sergei Skripal poisoning case, Bellingcat published the suspects' passport data showing inconsistencies in the official story, and possible links to the Russian secret service.
-The Russian foreign ministry rejected the report and stated that Bellingcat had ties to western intelligence.
+The Russian foreign ministry rejected the report, stating Bellingcat had ties to Western intelligence.
 It noted Bellingcat's access to a not publicly available Russian database.
-Two men had been seen and pinpointed as likely to have carried out the attack; Bellingcat said it had identified one of the suspects as decorated GRU colonel Anatoliy Chepiga.
-The other suspect was identified as GRU colonel Alexander Mishkin.
+Two men had been seen and pinpointed as the likely perpetrators of the attack.
+Bellingcat identified them as decorated GRU colonel Anatoliy Chepiga and Alexander Mishkin, also a GRU colonel.
 In June 2019 Bellingcat reported that major-general Denis Sergeyev had travelled to London as "Sergei Fedotov", and appeared to have commanded the operation, making and receiving many telephone calls with a single Russian "ghost phone" without an IMEI.
 Bellingcat analysed position data from Sergeyev's phone to trace his movements in London, following its successfully gaining access to travel, passport, and motoring databases for the suspects.

 A report in The Guardian stated that "Bellingcat has frequently sparred with Russian military and diplomatic officials, who have claimed without evidence that Bellingcat fabricates evidence and is a front for foreign intelligence services".
-Russian media have said that Bellingcat is funded by the U.S. government to undermine Russia and other NATO adversaries.
+Russian media have alleged Bellingcat is funded by the U.S. government to undermine Russia and other NATO adversaries.

 Christchurch mosque shootings

 Following the Christchurch mosque shootings of 15 March 2019, Bellingcat published what the Columbia Journalism Review referred to as "a comprehensive and contextualized report on the motives and movements of the Christchurch killer".
-In an online posting, Tarrant repeats a variety of "white genocide" talking points, and says his murder of several dozen Muslims is because they are "invaders" outbreeding the white race.
+In an online posting, Brenton Tarrant repeats a variety of "white genocide" talking points, and says his murder of several dozen Muslims is because they are "invaders" outbreeding the white race.
 Robert Evans refers to the manifesto as shitposting, defined as "the act of throwing out huge amounts of content, most of it ironic, low-quality trolling, for the purpose of provoking an emotional reaction in less Internet-savvy viewers".

 Cameroon

 Bellingcat assisted the BBC's Africa Eye investigation into the killing of two women and their children by members of the Cameroonian Armed Forces.
-This followed the appearance of a video on social media in July 2018, initially dismissed as "fake news" by the government of Cameroon before later acknowledging that 7 soldiers had been arrested for the massacre.
+This followed the appearance of a video on social media in July 2018, initially dismissed as "fake news" by the government of Cameroon before it later acknowledged seven soldiers had been arrested for the massacre.
 As a result of this investigation, the US withdrew $17 million in funding for the Cameroonian Armed Forces and the European Parliament passed a resolution condemning "torture, forced disappearances, extrajudicial killings perpetrated by governmental forces".

 PS752

-After Ukraine International Airlines Flight 752 crashed shortly after take-off from Tehran Imam Khomeini International Airport in Iran on 8 January 2020, Bellingcat, in cooperation with The New York Times, used open-source videos to determine that most likely Iran shot down the aeroplane with a surface-to-air missile.
+After Ukraine International Airlines Flight 752 crashed shortly after take-off from Tehran Imam Khomeini International Airport in Iran on 8 January 2020, Bellingcat analysed a video obtained by The New York Times, and geo-located the source of the video to a residential area in Parand, a suburb west of the airport.